kiarafbickers/getbitcoinclarity.com/_posts/2020-05-16-bitcoin-public-private-keys.md

 ## What is the best way to store private keys safely?

-The most secure way to store private keys safe is offline in cold storage, on a dedicated hardware device with your recovery mnemonic stored separately.
+The most secure way to store private keys safely is offline in cold storage, on a dedicated hardware device with your recovery mnemonic stored separately.